Malachy Ó Caollaidhe: Life

-In 1632 he presided at a council held at Galway to enforce the decrees of the council of Trent in Ireland.
+In 1631 he presided at a council held at Galway to enforce the decrees of the council of Trent in Ireland.
 He caused the ancient wooden figure of St. Mac Dara in the church of Cruachmic Dara, County Galway, to be buried on the island, probably in consequence of some superstitious proceedings to which it had given rise.
+He went into hiding for several months in 1634 when the state wished to investigate charges of him having ordained priests.

 His work in Tuam provoked a complaint from Richard Boyle, the Church of Ireland archbishop of Tuam, in 1641.
 Queally attended the national synod of 1643, by which the Catholic Confederation was organized, and its assembly at Kilkenny in 1645.
 He was elected to the Supreme Council, and later was appointed President of Connaught.
 The Papal Nuncio Giovanni Battista Rinuccini planned to meet him and Heber MacMahon upon his arrival in 1645 but he died before this could occur: Pope Innocent X had recommended him by letter to Rinuccini as a man to be trusted.

+Archbishop Ó Caollaidhe visited the Aran islands and wrote an account of his trip.

 During the Irish Confederate Wars, he raised a body of fighting men in Galway and Mayo, and joined the forces of Sir James Dillon, near Ballysadare, County Sligo.
 They aimed to recover Sligo from the Scottish Covenanters.
 On Sunday, 26 October 1645, Viscount Taafe and Dillon dined with Queally, and while they were dining the Irish forces were attacked by Sir Charles Coote, Sir William Cole, and Sir Francis Hamilton, and put to flight.
 The archbishop's secretary, Tadhg O'Connell, was killed trying to save his master, and the archbishop himself was first wounded by a pistol-shot, and then cut down.
 The Earl of Glamorgan's agreement with the Confederate Catholics and a letter from Charles I of England were found in his pocket.
 The English Parliament published the correspondence to prejudice both parties, Catholic and royalist.

 Walter Lynch on the Irish side gave £30 for his body, which was carried to Tuam.
 It was reburied some time later by Brigit, Lady Athenry, but the tomb is no longer known.
 Dr. Edmund Meara wrote an epitaph for him in Latin verse, but failed to discover his burial-place.